Allegheny County Sued Over Property Reassessments (Again)

 For example, if a home sold in 2002 for $100,000 and then depreciated and sold again in 2008, for $50,000; should that property owner be forced to pay taxes on a value of $100,000 (the 02 value), even though it sold for half that amount six years later?
 Of course, not.
 This is one of the reasons why the 2002 base year was declared unconstitutional.
 The law does not allow the system to discriminate against certain property owners.

-For these reasons, I applaud the lawsuit, however, highly doubt that one single resident will ever see an issued refund from the new lawsuit.
-I think the lawsuit was based more on principle than on an expectation of actually receiving refunds or money.
+For these reasons, we applaud the lawsuit, however, highly doubt that one single resident will ever see an issued refund from the new lawsuit.
+The lawsuit was based more on principle than on an expectation of actually receiving refunds or money.
 If you have any questions or concerns about your property assessment in Allegheny County, don’t hesitate to contact Flaherty & Fardo.
 We’ll work with you for free to see what we can do to help you get the assessment you want.